msalehisedeh/visualize-it/README.md

 [Live Demo](https://visualize-it.stackblitz.io) | [Source code](https://github.com/msalehisedeh/visualize-it/tree/master/src/app) | [Comments/Requests](https://github.com/msalehisedeh/visualize-it/issues)

+## Version 1.3.9
+Realized under certain situations, you may want to have control over the spaces between nodes.
+As a result, I made the hard coded values available to you.
+Now you can define how close you want the nodes to be with respect to each other.

 ## Version 1.3.8
 Explanation of node relationship was confusing to myself.
 As a result, decided to clarify it.